ferzos/react-init/README.md

 ## Notes
 ```
-File naming on scss file: always start with "_"
+1. File naming on scss file: always start with "_"
 Example: _example.scss

+2. If you make a new scss file under web folder, don't forget to import it.
+Write it in index.scss
+Example: @import 'sass/web/example';
 ```

 ## Built With